 After full working day the plan was trip to Deia, having in mind the road to get there, we were thinking twice if we should go for it, and decided to do it.
 Deia is even smaller than Valldemossa, it has one and a half street, many restaurants on the main road, and classy stores for clothes and interior, cafes with vegan and slow food, and even though most of the places were closed because it was Monday (in Mallorca many of the places do not work on Mondays and Tuesdays) I got this feeling that Deia is the Ubud of Mallorca, since I’ve read that there are many pottery houses and the ultra slow way of living.
 We ended our tour with tapas in one of the open places, and then with a walk in La Residencia in Belmond Hotel.
 The views were so worth it.

-The amusement from Port de Soller was not as high as with the other places so far, it felt. super touristy, the water was not with a diamond blue color as in the calas on the other side of the island.
-Random walking we witnessed a sunset, a proposal, and stylish people coming out of their villas.
+The amusement from Port de Soller was not as high as with the other places so far, it felt. super touristy.
+The water was not with a diamond blue color as in the calas on the other side of the island.
+We witnessed a sunset, a proposal, and stylish people coming out of their villas.
 The place was not “something” but that lifestyle totally was.
 Our night ended in Donkey Bar in the Neni Hotel, and my opinion on the cocktails was, kids, don’t go here for it.

 The last bus from Port de Soller to Soller was around 23:00 and in 5 minutes we were in our home.